 - Paternal Grand Father’s Executor.

-The mode of delivery of possession depends completely upon the nature of property.
-A delivery of possession may either be:
+The mode of delivery of possession depends completely upon the nature of the property.
+Delivery of possession may either be: Actual, or Constructive.

 - Actual Delivery of Possession: Where the property is physically handed over to the donee, the delivery of possession is actual.
 Generally, only tangible properties can be delivered to the done.
-A tangible property may be movable or immovable.
+Tangible property may be movable or immovable.
 Under Muslim law, where the mutation proceedings have started but the physical possession cannot be given and the donor dies, the gift fails for the want of delivery of possession[xviii].
-However, in such cases if it is proved that although, the mutation was not complete and the done has already taken the possession of the property, the gift was held to be valid[xix].
+However, in such cases, if it is proved that although the mutation was not complete and the done has already taken the possession of the property, the gift was held to be valid[xix].

 - Constructive Delivery of Possession: Constructive delivery of possession is sufficient to constitute a valid gift in the following two situations: